rogerleecormier/rogerleecormier.github.io/docs/cloud-devops/index.md

 # ☁️ Cloud & DevOps Engineering

-I operate at the intersection of product leadership and hands‑on engineering, turning fragmented SaaS ecosystems into automated, audit‑ready pipelines.
-Across education, fintech, and retail, my projects eliminate manual toil, harden release governance, and surface real‑time insight for hundreds of end‑users — all while keeping compliance teams happy.
+I work at the crossroads of product leadership and hands‑on engineering, turning fragmented SaaS ecosystems into automated, audit‑ready pipelines.
+Across education, fintech, and retail, my projects remove manual toil, fortify release governance, and surface real‑time insight for hundreds of end‑users — all while keeping compliance teams happy.

 ---